CSE587A-permanent-org/assignment_name/README.md

     you plan to use any of these features, test them now, also.

 1. Once you're convined that the package is set up correctly, start writing.
+1. Delete all of the "setting up new assignment" stuff in the README.
+There is README text below this section that you can keep with a first level header

 ## Assumptions regarding package structure and filenames